iamkevk/simple_var/README.md

 2)	Marketing & Advertising
 3)	Operations & Logistics

+***Disclaimer***: The views and opinions expressed in this project are those of the authors and do not necessarily reflect the views or positions of Georgia Tech.

 ## VAR Overview

 > [Value at Risk (VaR)](https://www.investopedia.com/terms/v/var.asp) is a statistical measure that quantifies the extent of possible financial losses within a firm, portfolio, or position over a specific time frame.
 It's commonly used by investment and commercial banks to assess risk exposure.